LeandroNovak/StreamArchive/README-PT.md

 #### **8. TO DO**

-Translate README, comments and change the tags.
+Traduzir comentários e alterar as tags.